winccoa/winccoa-ae-ctrl-mtpimporter/README.md

 ![Alt text](images/gif.gif)

-For detailed instructions on usage and integration, please refer to the datasheet: **"WinCCOAMTPExample.pdf."**
+For detailed instructions on usage and integration, please refer to the datasheet: **"WinCCOAMTPExample_V2.pdf."** and the detailed object documentation for the MTP objects, please refer to the datasheet available in the Downloads section with the name: **"mtpObjectsDocu_v2.pdf"**

 ### Contribute